 Representative of the Maine Department of Environmental Protection Commissioner at NEIWPCC Meetings of the Executive Committee and Commissioners

 Brian Kavanah is director of the Bureau of Water Quality at the Maine Department of Environmental Protection.
-He previously served as the director of the Division of Water Quality Management, a position he had held since 2001.
+He previously served as the director of the division of water quality management, a position he had held since 2001.
 That division is responsible for all regulatory programs for point source wastewater discharges, and point source stormwater discharges.
-Kavanah has worked in the field of environmental protection for 31 years, holding a variety of positions with the Maine Department of Environmental Protection and briefly with the U.S. Environmental Protection Agency in New York City.
+Kavanah has worked in the field of environmental protection for 32 years, holding a variety of positions with the Maine Department of Environmental Protection and briefly with the U.S. Environmental Protection Agency in New York City.

 Jeanne M. Lambrew

-Jeanne Lambrew was sworn in as Commissioner of the Maine Department of Health and Human Services (DHHS) on February 5, 2019.
-Prior to her appointment, Dr. Lambrew was a senior fellow at The Century Foundation and adjunct professor at the NYU Wagner Graduate School of Public Service.
-She previously worked in both President Obama (2008-2017) and Clinton (1993-1995; 1997-1999 and 2000-2001) administrations.
-She also was an associate professor at the Lyndon B. Johnson School of Public Affairs in Austin, Texas (2007–2008) and the George Washington University School of Public Health (2001–2007).
-She was a senior fellow for health policy at the Center for American Progress (2003–2007).
-She received her master’s and doctoral degrees in health policy from the University of North Carolina’s school of public health and her bachelor’s degree from Amherst College.
+Jeanne Lambrew has served as commissioner of the Maine Department of Health and Human Services (DHHS) since 2019.
+Prior to her appointment, Lambrew was a senior fellow at The Century Foundation and adjunct professor at the NYU Wagner Graduate School of Public Service.
+She previously worked in both the Obama and Clinton administrations.
+She also was an associate professor at the Lyndon B. Johnson School of Public Affairs in Austin, Texas and the George Washington University School of Public Health.
+She was a senior fellow for health policy at the Center for American Progress.
+She received her master’s and doctoral degrees in health policy from the University of North Carolina and her bachelor’s degree from Amherst College.

 Representative of the Maine Department of Health and Human Services Commissioner at NEIWPCC Meetings of the Commissioners